Four-manifolds, geometries and knots

-In [AR84] matrix calculations are used to show that any matrix $C$ as in Theorem 16.8 is conjugate to one with first row $(0,0,1)$.
-(The prime 7 also needs special consideration in their argument.)
-This is equivalent to showing that $M$ has an element $x$ such that the image of $tx$ in $M/\mathbb{Z}x$ is indivisible, from which it follows that $M$ is generated as an abelian group by $x$, $tx$ and some third element $y$.
-Given this, it is easy to see that the corresponding Cappell-Shaneson 2-knot group has a presentation
+The cited result of \cite{[AR84]} is equivalent to showing that $M$ has an element $x$ such that $M/Rx$ is cyclic as an abelian group, from which it follows that $M$ is generated as an abelian group by $x$, $tx$ and some third element $y$.

-Since $p$ and $s$ must be relatively prime these relations imply $yz=zy$.
-We may reduce the number of generators and relations on setting $z=txt^{-1}$.

-\begin{lemma} Let $\pi$ be a finitely presentable group such that $\pi/\pi'\cong Z$, and let $R=\Lambda$ or $\Lambda/p\Lambda$ for some prime $p\geq2$.
+\begin{lemma} Let $\pi$ be a finitely presentable group such that $\pi/\pi'\cong\mathbb{Z}$, and let $R=\Lambda$ or $\Lambda/p\Lambda$ for some prime $p\geq2$.
 Then \begin{enumerate} \item if $\pi$ can be generated by $2$ elements $H_1(\pi;R)$ is cyclic as an $R$-module;

 \item if $\mathrm{def}(\pi)=0$ then $H_2(\pi;R)$ is cyclic as an $R$-module. \end{enumerate} \end{lemma}